Having problems with your marketing agency? Here’s how to get back on track.

 Get familiar with their bid strategy

-Pro tip: Keep in mind that, when it comes to the bidding auction, Google factors in your maximum cost-per-click (CPC), your quality score, and how relevant your ad extensions are for that keyword.
+Pro tip: When it comes to the bidding auction, keep in mind that Google factors in your maximum cost-per-click (CPC), Quality Score, and how relevant your ad extensions are for that keyword.

 Align on next steps